 - Enter your website URL

 - Click scan website

-- Check results with warning or danger icons
+- Check results with a warning or danger icons

-An external scan only can identify the output of the website, but not internal files.
+An external scan can only identify the website’s output, not internal files.
 If an external scanner can’t identify any malicious issue, you may still need to run an internal scan.

 You must need to check WordPress’s core integrity.
-You can easily check the integrity of core files by using the diff command in the terminal or using the below PHP script with WordPress API.
+You can quickly check the integrity of core files using the diff command in the terminal or the PHP script below with WordPress API.

-integrity.php file in the your WordPress root directory.
-Then access it via
+integrity.php file in your WordPress root directory.
+Then access it

 Another way to detect of website hack that is the file modification date.
-You can easily locate recently modified files via FTP, sort them by modification date.
+You can quickly locate recently modified files via FTP and sort them by modification date.
 Modified files will appear at the top.
-If you see some changes that you have not made, it can be a sign that intruders can access your website backend.
+If you see some changes you have not made, it can signal that intruders can access your website's backend.